Kechacarl/Horizon-Financial-Services-Policy/README.md

 Document ID: SEC-FIN-POL-2025-01 Version: 1.0 Effective Date: August 18, 2025

-1. Policy Statement & Scope
+1. Policy Statement & Scope:

 This policy establishes the framework for managing risk, responding to incidents, and ensuring regulatory compliance for Horizon Financial Services.
 Its purpose is to protect the organization's assets, reputation, and client data, and to ensure we operate with integrity and in full accordance with all applicable laws and regulations.

 This policy applies to all employees, contractors, and third-party vendors who have access to the organization's systems, data, or facilities.

-2. Risk Management Framework
+2. Risk Management Framework:

 Our risk management framework is a continuous process designed to proactively identify, assess, mitigate, and monitor risks.

 2.1.
-Risk Identification
+Risk Identification:

 We will systematically identify potential risks across all business units.
 This includes, but is not limited to:

 Financial Risk: Credit risk, market risk, liquidity risk.